CoolProp/CoolProp/Web/coolprop/wrappers/MathCAD/MATHCADPrime.rst

 .. _mathcadprime:

 ********************************************************
-CoolProp Wrapper for MathCAD Prime 3.x or later (64-bit)
+CoolProp Wrapper for Mathcad Prime 7.0 or later (64-bit)
 ********************************************************

 | Copyright Scott Polak and Ian Bell, 2013